vaginessa/esp32_esp8266_attacks/README.md

 ### Configuring

-By default the PoC access point have the following default configuration:
+By default the PoC access point has the following default configuration:

 * ssid=TEST_KRA
 * channel=9